Seoirse Ó Dochartaigh

-Career
+Background

-Born in Belfast, Ó Dochartaigh's family's background is on the Inishowen peninsula in County Donegal where the family returned to in 1947.
+Born in Belfast, Ó Dochartaigh's family's background was on the Inishowen peninsula in County Donegal where the family returned to in 1947.
 Story-telling, folklore, and history was transmitted through his father George O'Doherty (the name is an anglicization of his own), while music, and particularly singing, was passed on by his mother, Bridget (née Toner) who hailed from County Armagh.
-He studied fine arts (painting) at the Ulster College of Art, Belfast (now the Belfast School of Art at Ulster University), 1966–70, followed by postgraduate studies in education at Cardiff University, 1970–1.
+He studied fine arts (painting) at the Ulster College of Art, Belfast (now the Belfast School of Art at Ulster University), 1966–1970, followed by postgraduate studies in education at Cardiff University, 1970–1971.
 In music, he did not pursue formal studies and was self-taught on the guitar.
-He is resident in County Donegal since 1977.
+He was resident in County Donegal since 1977.
 He learned the Irish language in many summer courses at Coláiste Bhríde at Rann na Feirste in the Donegal Gaeltacht where he also taught singing.
-In 1978 he was accepted for an M.A. degree in music at University College Cork under an independent research clause, but at the time he could not afford the required fee.
+In 1978, he was accepted for an M.A. degree in music at University College Cork under an independent research clause, but at the time he could not afford the required fee.
 He later used the content of his thesis in lectures.

-Ó Dochartaigh has taught art full-time in a number of places including Crossmaglen, County Armagh (1971–5); St Louise's Comprehensive College, Belfast (1975–7); and Scoil na Mainistreach (Abbey Vocational School), Donegal town (1977–2001).
+Ó Dochartaigh taught art full-time in a number of places including Crossmaglen, County Armagh (1971–1975); St Louise's Comprehensive College, Belfast (1975–1977); and Scoil na Mainistreach (Abbey Vocational School), Donegal town (1977–2001).
 He then took early retirement to devote more time to his research interests and artistic activities.

+Ó Dochartaigh died on 21 November 2025, at the age of 79, after some years of illness.